-A Message from the Dean
+A Message from the Associate Dean

-On behalf of the faculty and staff, I am pleased to welcome you to the 2007-2008 academic session.
-May it be stimulating, enjoyable and rewarding.
+On behalf of the faculty and staff, I am pleased to welcome you to the 2008-2009 academic session.
+I hope you have a challenging, enjoyable and rewarding year.

-The Faculty of Physical Education and Health offers three degree programs (B.P.H.E., M.Sc., and Ph.D.) for those who wish to pursue the study of physical activity and health.
-We offer a strong interdisciplinary curriculum.
-We explore all the major knowledge bases for understanding physical activity and health, from the behavioural and biophysical sciences to the social sciences and humanities.
-We encourage all students to engage in research.
+The Faculty of Physical Education and Health offers three degree programs (B.P.H.E., M.Sc., and Ph.D.) for those wishing to pursue the study of physical activity and health.
+We explore all of the major knowledge bases for understanding physical activity and health, from the behavioural and biophysical sciences to the social sciences and humanities.
+All students are encouraged to engage in research.

-In the undergraduate degree program, we integrate the academic course work with physical learning and doing (running, swimming, dancing, etc.) to achieve education for the whole person.
-We encourage all students to engage in formal internships in education and health, so that they can learn to apply their knowledge and skills in professional and community settings, and contribute their ideas and energies to the revitalization of opportunities for healthy physical activity in Canada and around the world.
+The undergraduate program has been accredited in both Kinesiology and Teacher Preparation by the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA).
+In addition to academic course work, students engage in physical learning and doing (running, dancing, outdoor education, etc.) to achieve education for the whole person.
+We encourage students to take advantage of internship opportunities in education, kinesiology and health settings.
+Through these placement experiences, students may apply their knowledge and skills in professional and community settings and contribute their ideas and energies to the promotion of health and physical activity both locally and globally.

 Today, we are facing a worldwide crisis in physical inactivity, with serious consequences for personal and community health and well-being.
-In turn, healthy physical activity and sport can help address some of the world's most difficult challenges, such as stigma, conflict and the pandemic of HIV/AIDS.
-We have designed the B.P.H.E. degree program so that students and graduates can be part of the solutions.
-The curriculum has been accredited in both Kinesiology and Teacher Preparation by the Canadian Council of University Physical Education and Kinesiology Administrators.
+The B.P.H.E. degree program is designed to guide students to be part of the solution in addressing these difficult challenges.
+The multidisciplinary curriculum provides students with the skills necessary for a lifetime of learning and leadership in a rapidly changing world.

-We are very proud of our staff and facilities.
+Our outstanding staff and facilities are key strengths of our program.
 All courses are taught by accomplished scholars and scientists, and students have access to the unrivaled resources of the entire University of Toronto.
-In 2007, the Faculty opened a splendid new 'sport for all' facility at Varsity Stadium, and we are working very hard to add outstanding research and teaching labs to the Varsity complex.
-We draw upon more than a century of U of T leadership and achievement in physical education, health, athletics and recreation.
-We are confident that our curriculum will help you prepare for careers in these fields
+In 2007, the Faculty opened Varsity Centre, a state-of-the-art 'sport for all' facility that greatly expands the sport and recreation opportunities available to U of T students.

+We draw upon more than a century of U of T leadership and achievement in physical education, health, kinesiology, athletics and recreation.
+We are confident that our curriculum will help you prepare for careers in these fields.

-With best wishes.
+With best wishes,